Frequently Asked Questions about the Feedback Form Script Wizard

 How do I get the feedback form script to work in Google Page Creator?

 You can't.
-As made obvious by the wizard, when you were asked to select the PHP version of the script if your host supports PHP, or the Perl version if your host supports Perl, you need a web host that supports either PHP or Perl (or both).
+As made obvious by the wizard, when you were asked to select the version of the script you want, you should only select the PHP version if your web host supports PHP, or the Perl version if your host supports Perl.
 As far as I can tell, Google Page Creator supports neither.
 Get a commercial web hosting account instead.
 Incidentally, you may want to read my article on why it's better to use a true web editor than a site builder.

 Help!
 My Feedback Form doesn't work.
 Can you tell me why?

-Incidentally, vague questions like the above are of no use.
-You need to define problem more specifically (eg, what error messages you got, what happened when you submitted the form, whether you received any email when you submitted the form, whether the Thank You page was displayed, etc).
-Being more specific will help you locate the answers on this page.
+Incidentally, vague questions like the above (where the only information provided is that something "doesn't work") are not very useful if you want others to help you (unless the helper is telepathic).
+You need to define the problem more specifically (eg, what error messages you got, what happened when you submitted the form, whether you received any email when you submitted the form, whether the Thank You page was displayed, what changes you made to the form and script if any, etc).
+Being more specific will also help you locate the answers on this page.

 thesitewizard™ News Feed (RSS Site Feed) Subscribe to thesitewizard.com newsfeed